Festival of food to honor culinary excellence of Western Visayas

-A FIVE-DAY festival of food in April this year will be a venue to honor the culinary excellence of Western Visayas while serving as a platform to celebrate the victory of Iloilo City as the United Nations Educational, Scientific and Cultural Organization (Unesco) Creative City of Gastronomy in the Philippines.
+ILOILO CITY – A five-day festival of food in April this year will be a venue to honor the culinary excellence of Western Visayas while serving as a platform to celebrate the victory of this city as the United Nations Educational, Scientific and Cultural Organization (UNESCO) Creative City of Gastronomy in the Philippines.

 “The first-ever festival is a feast for the senses, showcasing the best of Ilonggo cuisine through a diverse range of culinary experiences, from traditional dishes to innovative creations that highlight the region’s unique flavors and ingredients,” Salvador Sarabia Jr., director of the city government's Meetings, Incentives, Conferences and Exhibitions (MICE) office, said in a press conference on Tuesday.